 DAD: Budweiser came in for the 80s.
 So just from the Schaefer sign out there, we can narrow the years down to six, 1974-79.
 Now we do soft drinks.

 DAD: RC Cola was the classic Mets sponsor.
 RC was up in ’69 when the Mets won the Series.
 By ’73, when the Mets lost the Series, you had Getty gas: not a soft drink for most of us.
 For ’75 and ’76 you had Dairylea milk.
 Milk was a stand-alone beverage in those days.
 Adults drank it with hot dogs.

 ALICE: I can’t even.

-DAD: The Coca-Cola sign you see in the photo replaced Dairylea in 1977.
-So we’ve cut it down to ’77, ’78, ’79.
+DAD: Now the Coca-Cola sign which you see in this photo replaced Dairylea in 1977.
+So we’ve cut the possible years down to ’77, ’78, ’79.
 Except you can cross off ’79 because Pete Rose had left for the Phillies.

 DAD: Last thing.
 If it’s ’78—and that’s my hunch—it was likely during Rose’s 44-game hitting streak.
 Three or maybe four of those games were at Shea.